carrv/carrv.github.io/2020/index.md

 questions for the authors to address.
 Vote on or contribute your own questions for the authors, as only top questions will be selected for response.
 [ISCA Registration](https://iscaconf.org/isca2020/) will open on May 25th, and registration is necessary to vote for questions and attend the live session on May 29th.
+If you still want to submit a question, but the sessions have already started, feel free to use the Q&A function of Zoom.

 ## Organizers